NathanLawrence/kbia-mizzou/components/markdown/starting-conversation.md

 The event ran longer than planned, and afterward many people stayed to visit.
 The MU leaders, though, headed straight for the door.
 They were late for meetings in Jefferson City, and back on campus.
 They have a lot of work to do.

 One of them is Chuck Henson.
-As a black man, he says the progression Wilson talked about rings true for him.
+As a black man, he says the progression Wilson spoke about rings true for him.
 Three of the four steps are right there in Henson’s title.

 “Yes, that is the name of the division, division of inclusion, diversity, and equity.
 Vice Chancellor of inclusion, diversity and equity,” Henson said.

-That Vice Chancellor position was created the same day President Tim Wolfe and Chancellor R. Bowen Loftin resigned in November.
-Henson, an Associate Dean in the MU law school, was appointed to the new position on an interim basis the next day.
+That Vice Chancellor position was created the same day System President Tim Wolfe and University of Missouri Chancellor R. Bowen Loftin resigned in November.
+Henson, an Associate Dean in the University of Missouri law school, was appointed to the new position on an interim basis the next day.

 “We are at the point of talking about the truth.
 We are beginning that conversation,” Henson said.

+## Student Voices

 One of Henson’s first tasks was setting up a new mandatory diversity training for staff and all incoming students.

-NOTE: I’ve got some crappy iphone photos we can use here, as well as the raw audio from the session Trying to get the video.

 Students start filing into an auditorium in one of the student centers for the third and final session.
 Students just needed to attend one.
 Since it’s the spring semester, it’s a smaller group: about 60 students.
 Many of them are transfer or international exchange students.
 It’s clear why the students are here.